dehesa/CodableCSV/README.md

     let reader = try CSVReader(input: string) { $0.headerStrategy = .firstLine }

     let headers = reader.headers      // ["numA", "numB", "numC"]
-    let rowA = try reader.parseRow()  // ["1", "2", "3"]
+    let rowA = try reader.readRow()  // ["1", "2", "3"]
-    let rowB = try reader.parseRow()  // ["4", "5", "6"]
+    let rowB = try reader.readRow()  // ["4", "5", "6"]
     ```

-    Alternatively you can use the `parseRecord()` function which also returns the next CSV row, but it wraps the result in a convenience structure.
+    Alternatively you can use the `readRecord()` function which also returns the next CSV row, but it wraps the result in a convenience structure.
 This structure lets you access each field with the header name (as long as the `headerStrategy` is marked with `.firstLine`).

     ```swift
     let reader = try CSVReader(input: string) { $0.headerStrategy = .firstLine }

     let headers = reader.headers      // ["numA", "numB", "numC"]

-    let recordA = try reader.parseRecord()
+    let recordA = try reader.readRecord()
     let rowA = recordA.row            // ["1", "2", "3"]
     let firstField = recordA[0]       // "1"
     let secondField = recordA["numB"] // "2"

-    let recordB = try reader.parseRecord()
+    let recordB = try reader.readRecord()
     ```

 -   `Sequence` syntax parsing.